-The short-lived Melbourne architectural practice of Burrows & McKeown was formed in 1957 by Peter Barrington Burrows and Gerald Alexander McKeown.
-The former, born in Ballarat on 6 November 1921, had already been in sole practice for some years, with an office in Collins Street, when he went into partnership with the younger McKeown.
-Born in in the Mallee township of Nhill on 7 July 1924, McKeown had enlisted with the RAAF in 1942 and, after serving with the 29 Operational Training Unit, was awarded a Distinguished Flying Cross (DFC).
-He completed studies in architecture at the University of Melbourne and, at the time of his registration in 1951, was employed in the city office of Bates Smart & McCutcheon.
+Born in Ballarat on 6 November 1921, Peter Barrington Burrows had already been in sole practice for some years, with a city office in Collins Street, when he entered into partnership with the slightly younger Gerald Alexander McKeown.
+Born in in the Mallee township of Nhill on 7 July 1924, had enlisted with the RAAF in 1942 and, after serving with the 29 Operational Training Unit, was awarded a Distinguished Flying Cross (DFC).
+He completed studies in architecture at the University of Melbourne and, at the time of his registration in 1951, was employed in the city office of Bates, Smart & McCutcheon.

 Burrows & McKeown's 1961 design for a Roman Catholic Primary School in Pascoe Vale South represented an atypical non-residential commission for a firm that was otherwise concentrated largely on small houses in the developing outer suburbs of Beaumaris and Ringwood - the latter where, in 1959, McKeown designed and built his own house.
 A number of projects were published in the popular housing journals of the day, with their most celebrated design being a house in Cheltenham for accountant Phyllis Cohen.
 This smart flat-roofed clinker brick house of 12 squares was lauded by the Australian House & Garden as a "gem of modern home architecture", carefully planned so that "looks far bigger and more spacious than many larger houses".
 There was also much praise for its setting; not only did the site overlook the adjacent golf course, but it was also pleasingly landscaped with native plantings to a design by Glen Wilson, a young protege of Edna Walling, who regularly worked with the Burrows & McKeown office.